The village of Bassignac-le-Haut is located in the department of Correze, in southwest France.

 289 km (180 miles)

 All have car rental.
 I assist with transfers from Brive airport when possible.
-Contact me for availability,
+Contact me for availability and pricing.

 Train from Paris to Brive-la-Gaillarde is 4 hours.
 Trains leave from Paris Austerlitz.